UCLouvain - CSC PhD co-funding fellowship competition 2023

 In the case of a partnership or collaboration with another institution in China, promoters are invited to carry out a self-assessment before submitting the application in order to identify possible risks that the partnership or collaboration may not respect the values and policies of the UCLouvain.

-This evaluation is done by the promoter via the following form (accessible on Intranet): Self Assesment .
+This evaluation is done by the promoter via the following form (accessible on Intranet): Self Assessment.
+The completed assessment should be sent to partnerships@uclouvain.be

 Applications will be examined by the relevant doctoral Commission.
 Admissible students will receive a PhD pre-admission, conditioned by the successful completion of their master, if applicable.

-Applications of students pre-admitted to the PhD will be assessed jointly by academic members of the Research Board (CRec) and members of the Council for International Action (CAI).
-Based on this evaluation, the selection of recipients will be made by the Council for International Action (CAI) mid-March 2023.
+Applications of students pre-admitted to the PhD will be assessed by sectoral commissions of the Council for International Action (CAI).
+Based on this evaluation, the final selection will be made by the Council for International Action (CAI) mid-March 2024.
 The result of the selection will be announced to the candidate, the supervisor and the China Scholarship Council.

 3. Selection criteria